 Skip to content

-I for one welcome Bluesky, the ATmosphere, BTS Army, and millions of Brazilians to the fediverses!
+I for one welcome Bluesky, the ATmosphere, BTS ARMY, millions of Brazilians, Black Twitter, and sex worker Twitter to the fediverses!
+(UPDATED)

 The Bluesky logo, a stylized butterfly; and the fediverse logo, a multicolored pentacle and pentagram